noirgif/blog/source/_posts/sepia-memories.md

 Sometimes I stop and look back into my past.
 What I did, the friends I had, all sorts of thing.
 And when I do this, I feel being myself.
 'Sides, it makes me really happy to see I still like the things I liked.

-And that marks the conclusion of this little memoria.
-So allow me to end with some words in *The Dandelion Girl: Don't You Remember Me?*, that has a little change to the repped line in the novel.
+And please allow me to end this little memoria with some words in *The Dandelion Girl: Don't You Remember Me?*, that has a little change to the repped line in the novel.

 {% quote %}
 "Oh, oh!
 You know, the day before yesterday I saw a rabbit, and yesterday a deer, and today, you."